 4. Hire people with multiple skillsets

-A start-up is not likely to have a clear demarcation of the employee roles and responsibilities of different teams.
+A start-up is not likely to have a clear demarcation of employee roles and responsibilities of different teams.
 The business is still in the planning stage, implementing systems and creating accountability.
 In such times, it is best to look for versatile people who can don multiple hats.
 Refrain from hiring people who believe in being pigeon-holed.
-Instead, encourage those who have at least one needed core competency a couple more skillsets that they can contribute to other areas of the business.
+Instead, encourage those who have at least one needed core competency to gain a couple more skillsets that they can contribute to other areas of the business.

 It is also important to make this clear during the hiring process so that the expectations from the candidate are set right.

 5. Choose people who love to learn, adapt and grow